-Dr. Aznan Hasan and Dr. Osaid Kilani, both members of HSA where they presented key insights on Islamic Finance principles and shared knowledge on Sharia’s governance.
+Dr. Aznan Hasan and Dr. Osaid Kilani are both members of HSA, where they presented key insights on Islamic Finance principles and shared knowledge on Sharia’s governance.

 When focusing on the Sharia governance, the topics discussed included stakeholder responsibility, HSA’s leading role in promoting transparency and consumer protection which is integral for our community and economy.